liangqing/syncrypto/README.rst

 The synchronization is two-way, files not only syncing from plain text folder to encrypted folder, but also syncing from encrypted folder to plain text folder.
+``syncrypto`` will choose the newest file.

-``syncrypto`` never delete files, if files or folders should be deleted or over written by the syncing algorithm, ``syncrypto`` just move the files or folders to the trash, the trash in encrypted folder located at _syncrypto/trash, at .syncrypto/trash in plaintext folder
+``syncrypto`` never delete files, if files or folders should be deleted or over written by the syncing algorithm, ``syncrypto`` just move the files or folders to the trash, the trash in encrypted folder located at _syncrypto/trash, at .syncrypto/trash in plaintext folder.
+Files in encrypted folder's trash are also encrypted.
+You can delete any files in trash in any time if you make sure the files in it are useless or you can recover it from trash.

 Installation